Preston-Pozderac/Erdos_RootInsurance_FinalProject_2021/README.md

 [Future LP Optimal Strategy](Future_Determining_Optimal_Strategy.ipynb)

 For the future of this project, new data should be taken with varying bids in each demographic, focused on the largest growth potential customers.
+By varying the bid, say from $8-12 or $5-15, our models will be able to determine the influence of bids on rank, clicks, and sales.
+We can use a multi armed bandit approach to explore the effect of bid on ranking while exploiting the results to minimize cost and maximize policies.

-Our models will be able to determine the influence of bids on rank, clicks, and sales.
-Utilizing the package PuLP, a linear programming solver can find the exact configuration of strategies, one per demographic, that minimizes the cost while maintaining a minimum number of policies sold.
+Utilizing the package PuLP, a linear programming (LP) solver can find the exact configuration of strategies, one per demographic, that minimizes the cost while maintaining a minimum number of policies sold.
+Given n strategies, the LP solver produces a 36 by n binary array where each row represents a demographic and column a strategy.
+In each row only one value is given a 1 to represent the chosen strategy.